hlry/bug-free-goggles/Develop/regex-gist.md

 Similarly, for "[\da-z\.-]" and "[a-z\.]", the components preceding the square brackets are followed by any of the components within the square brackets, without capturing those components.

 ### Character Classes

+Within /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/ , the "\d" and "." symbols are anchors.

+Another two character classes in regex, "\w" and "\s", are not used here.
+Neither are the character class negations "\D", "\S", or "\W".

+In general, the backslash lowercase d component, "\d", matches a single character that is a digit.
+You can play with matching numbers appearing in test strings here: https://regex101.com/r/cO8lqs/4

+Here, in the context of "\d" being located within the square brackets, "[\da-z\.-]" (an OR Operator -- see above) tells us that it can match with a single character that is a digit or any other the other components in the square brackets.

+This regex also uses "."
+In general, the "." character class can match with any character.

+Here, "." is used within square bracket OR operators before the "@" symbol (see "([a-z0-9_\.-]+)@"), within square brackets after the "@" symbol, (see "@([\da-z\.-]+)"), and within square brackets after a dot after the preceding square brackets, (see ".([a-z\.]{2,6})").

+This will match with any symbol before the "@" symbol, then after the "@" symbol, and then after a . following the preceding any matching symbol after the "@" symbol.

+In other words, it could match something like "a@4.com", which could conceivably be an email address.

 ### Flags